 The coast has been the subject of many wildlife documentaries.

 Most of those documentaries are mainly about adapting to these extreme levels of aridity.

 At the beginning of the 20th century, findings of minerals and diamonds made the coast the center of the Namibian economy.

 These findings played a major role in the country’s financial development.

-The Germans took the coast and built a small town.
+The Germans took over the coast and built a small town.

-The dream stopped in 1954, when the diamond business was abandoned, since the amount of sand was making life unbearable.
+At that point, the diamond business was abandoned, since the amount of sand was making life unbearable.